onqtam/headjack/src/unsorted/twitter_thread.md

 A global interest graph that determines how information propagates is perhaps the most important invention for human coordination since the creation of the internet - arguably more important than the information itself.

 4/10
 Twitter never moved forward from a PoC - you can't even sort your own tweets based on interactions.
-We pin threads of threads on our profiles and sequence them with X/YY.
+We pin threads of threads on our profiles and sequence them with X/YY numbers.
 Twitter's response? "add an append button when writing threads".
 But hey!
 We can endlessly scroll feeds!

 5/10
 Network effect monopolies need to be broken down into competing presentation layers by democratizing access to their graphs so that anyone can innovate on top without permission - unlocking a combinatorial explosion of composability and competition.